ryanfletcherrrr/MAZE-OF-ELEMENTS/README.md

 ## Development Notes

-This game was built using modern Godot practices including:
+This game was built **from scratch** using modern Godot practices including:

 - Autoload singletons for global managers
 - Signal-based communication between systems
 - Component architecture for reusable logic
 - State machines for complex behavior
 - Resource-based data storage

+All code, systems, and game mechanics were implemented by the development team over the course of one semester.

 ## Known Issues & Future Improvements